bikashrpadhy/Vinayakas/README.md

 - [Methodology_Detection](#Methodology_Detection)
 ## Dataset

-The dataset used for training and testing the bleeding detection model can be obtained from the following source:
+The dataset used for training and validatating the model can be obtained from the following source:

 [Wireless Capsule Endoscopy Bleeding Dataset (WCEBleedGen)](https://zenodo.org/record/7548320)